Revised May 2022.

 You need to communicate this to your pooch.

 Don’t use punishment when he doesn’t do what you want.
-As strange as it may sound, “stop pulling” is not what you should be communicating.
+As counterintuitive and strange as it may sound, “stop pulling” is not what you should be communicating.

 Rather, reward him when he does what you want.
 “Walk next to me” is the message you want to convey.